 When the oil has dried and cooled, get a soft cloth or a clean paper towel to remove the excess oil.
 At this point, you can now use your pan for cooking.

 Aside from seasoning, proper care for your pan is also important.
 After using the pan, quickly clean it using a soft cloth or paper towel.
-Do not use steel wool or rough scouring pads.
+Don’t use steel wool or rough scouring pads.

-Hygienic: Copper is known to haveantibacterial properties.
+- Hygienic: Copper is known to have antibacterial properties.
 Bacteria and other microorganisms cannot thrive on copper surfaces.
 This is the reason why door handles and water pipes in hospitals and other healthcare establishments are made from copper.

-How to Use Copper Pans for durability
+How to use copper pans for durability

 As mentioned earlier, copper is a great heat conductor.
 Therefore, this can reduce your cooking time and can cook your food evenly.
 Since the pan will heat quickly, ensure that your ingredients and cooking materials are ready.